dprasad-cloud/aliases/readme.txt

 Usually the aliases work automatically after running the script.
+Just type prefix and press tab to see full list of aliases available: ccs cdos cdc hmweb hac

 But in case any service is still in the process of migration...
 (example assets service is still not moved to common namespace)